nkdAgility/NKDAgility.com/site/content/resources/blog/2013/2013-05-21-enable-feedback-support-for-users-in-team-foundation-server-2012/index.md

 ---
 title: Enable Feedback support for users in Team Foundation Server 2012
-description: "Learn how to enable feedback support in Team Foundation Server 2012 with simple configurations and permissions.
-Enhance user engagement effortlessly!"
+description: Learn how to enable feedback support in Team Foundation Server 2012 with simple configurations and permissions.
+Enhance user engagement effortlessly!
 date: 2013-05-21
 creator: Martin Hinshelwood
 id: "9494"